Mycoponically Integrated Network Device for Multimodal Sensing with Living Mycelial Networks: Results

 Transient feature analysis confirmed the amplitude-encoding hypothesis directly.
-At the wall-event level, active-wall transients had larger scaled median peak responses (1.21 mV vs.\ 0.34mV) and steeper scaled median initial slopes (5.67 mV vs.\ 3.32 mV; peak: Wilcoxon $p = 0.031$, Cohen's $d_z = 1.16$; slope: $p = 0.031$, $d_z = 1.31$) than inactive-wall transients.
+At the wall-event level, active-wall transients had larger scaled median peak responses (1.21 vs.\ 0.34) and steeper scaled median initial slopes (5.67 mV vs.\ 3.32 mV; peak: Wilcoxon $p = 0.031$, Cohen's $d_z = 1.16$; slope: $p = 0.031$, $d_z = 1.31$) than inactive-wall transients.
 Onset lag did not differ significantly at the session level (0.161 vs.\ 0.232~s; Wilcoxon $p = 0.313$).
-The network therefore responded globally and essentially simultaneously across all walls, with stimulus location encoded in the amplitude pattern of that distributed response rather than in its timing.
+Therefore, the network produced a distributed response across all walls, with location encoded by channel-specific amplitude patterns rather than onset timing.
 A secondary, slower spatial modulation emerged after the initial transient.
 This component is consistent with Ca$^{2+}$ buffering dynamics evolving on timescales of seconds and carries additional location information beyond the initial per-channel amplitude differential~\cite{Itani2023LocalCalciumSignal}.